metas-mk/100-days-of-code/r2-log.md

 #### Partial Redux cycle with Redux Thunk

+Redux-Thunk source code can be found at https://github.com/reduxjs/redux-thunk

 - Action creator is called and creates an object or a function
 - `Action` is passed into the dispatch function
 - dispatch sends the `Action` to the middleware Redux Thunk